Best Practices10 min readMay 23, 2026

 LinkedIn's default privacy settings are designed for maximum visibility, which is appropriate for job searching but not for minimizing your attack surface.
 Here are the key settings to review:

 Profile visibility: Settings & Privacy → Visibility → Profile viewing options.
-You can control whether people see your full name and headline, or just "LinkedIn Member," when you view their profiles.
-More importantly, under "Edit your public profile," you can control exactly which sections are visible to people who aren't logged in to LinkedIn — consider hiding your connections list, which is particularly valuable to attackers mapping your professional network.
+Control whether people see your full name and headline, or just "LinkedIn Member," when you view their profiles.
+Under "Edit your public profile," control exactly which sections are visible to people not logged in to LinkedIn — consider hiding your connections list, which is particularly valuable to attackers mapping your professional network.

 Who can see your connections: Settings & Privacy → Visibility → Connections.
 Set this to "Only you" unless you have a specific reason to share your contact list.
 Your connections list is a roadmap for social engineering attacks against your colleagues.

 Email address visibility: Settings & Privacy → Visibility → Who can see or download your email address.
-Restrict this to connections or only you to reduce harvesting of your professional email address for spam and phishing campaigns.
+Restrict this to connections only or "Only you" to reduce harvesting of your professional email address for spam and phishing campaigns.

-Activity broadcasts: Under Visibility settings, you can control whether your connections are notified when you make changes to your profile.
-Turning this off is a privacy preference rather than a security measure, but it reduces the information available about your current activity.
+Activity broadcasts: Under Visibility settings, control whether your connections are notified when you make profile changes.
+Turning this off reduces information leakage about your current job search or network-building activity.

 Recognize LinkedIn Phishing Attacks